mkenzieanderson/CS361_microservice_A/README.md

 This microservice uses Node and Express to run locally on your device.
 Please read the following instructions for setup.

 ## Set Up
+Note: Node must be installed on your device.
+Nodemon must all be installed to your device.
+If you are not sure, run the following command in your terminal:
+- _node --version_

+\
+If the terminal does not responde with the version number, then you will need to install Node.
+You can do this through the following line, that installs the nodemon package globally on your device.

+- _npm install -g nodemon_

+\
+Next, navigate to the server director within this project folder.
+You will need to install the express and dotenv packages because the .gitignore file has blocked node modules from being added to this repo.\
+\
+Type the following command in your terminal:
+- _npm install express dotenv_

 ## Running Microservice A